 We now have a Product Plan priced according to the pricing requirements.

-Accounts represent one of your end-customers, and contains the end-customer name and contact details:
+Accounts represent one of your end-customers, and contain the end-customer name and contact details:

 When you attach a priced Plan to an Account, this creates a link between them to create an Account Plan.
 Attaching priced Plans to an Account determines the charges incurred by customers who are put on the Plan when they consume one of your Products.